-The property is occupied, fully furnished and has all floors covered and externally my inspection has been completed from ground level.
+The property whilst vacant is furnished and has all floors covered.

+Externally my inspection has been completed from ground level.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.